dylanrdrake/appeng-firebase-mysql/README.md

 1. To access Cloud SQL:

     - create file: backend/env_config.py to store sensitive logins, passwords and keys.
+    - add:

+        env_config.py

-    - add env_config.py to .gitignore in the project root to keep sensitive credentials from making their way to public repositories
+    to .gitignore in the project root to keep sensitive credentials from making their way to public repositories

 1. [Add Firebase to your app.](https://firebase.google.com/docs/web/setup#add_firebase_to_your_app)